locationtech/geomesa/geomesa-process/README.md

 * `TubeSelectProcess` - performs a correlated search across time/space dimensions
 * `QueryProcess` - optimizes GeoMesa queries in WPS chains
 * `UniqueProcess` - identifies unique values for an attribute in results of a CQL query
+* `JoinProcess` - returns merged features from two different schemas using a common attribute field

 ## Installation